merenlab/anvio/anvio/docs/programs/anvi-estimate-scg-taxonomy.md

 ### 3. Look at relative abundance across multiple samples

 If you provide a %(profile-db)s or %(single-profile-db)s, then you'll be able to look at the relative abundance of your taxonomy hits (through a single-copy core gene) across your samples.
-Essentially, adds additional columns to your output (one per sample) that descrbe the relative abundance of each hit in each sample.
+Essentially, this adds additional columns to your output (one per sample) that descrbe the relative abundance of each hit in each sample.

 Running this will look something like this,
 {{ codestart }}